godaddy/tartufo/docs/source/configuration.rst

 command line, unless it was also specified on the command line -- in which case, it will not be read a second time.

-Therefore, while it normally a target's configuration file will override settings specified using ``--config`` on the command line, this behavior can be overridden by specifying the target's configuration explicitly first, and then the desired "master" configuration second.
+Therefore, while normally a target's configuration file will override settings specified using ``--config`` on the command line, this behavior can be overridden by specifying the target's configuration explicitly first, and then the desired "master" configuration second.